weilbith/dotfiles/README.md

 ### Virtual Machine with Vagrant

-To test the setup in practice without applying it to the active OS, a virtual machine is used.
-Such gets described using Vagrant and its `Vagrantfile`.
-In the provision step of this machine the setup of the workhorse gets applied.
-Since Ansible works idempotent the provision step can be called over and over again to apply changes continuously to the same machine.
+To test the setup in practice without applying it to the active system, a virtual machine is used.
+This machine is managed with Vagrant, described with in the `Vagrantfile`.
+During the provision step, the setup of the Workhorse gets applied to the test machine.
+Since Ansible works idempotent the provision can be run over and over again to apply changes to the same machine continuously.
 In between the machine gets suspended.
-The `make test-vagrant` target provides a convenient approach to do all of this.
-The target does also allow to define the `BOOK` and `ROLE` variable to select a specific playbook or role.
+The `make test-vagrant-provide` target provides a convenient approach to do all of this at once.
+The target does also allow to define the `BOOK` and `ROLE` variables to select a specific playbook or role accordingly.
 This allows to speed up the tests and focus them to the current development.
-This variables get simply forwarded to the according provision targets.
+These variables get simply forwarded to the according provision targets.

-Per default the `test-vagrant` target will also automatically suspend the virtual machine at the end.
+Per default the `test-vagrant-provide` target will also automatically suspend the virtual machine at the end.
 This is a compromise to be relatively fast in resuming the machine and suspending it.
 If you want to free the RAM, use `vagrant halt`.
 The next time running a test will take significantly longer to get the machine up and running.
-If you plan to run the tests multiple times in a row (e.g. adding a new role and focus on it with the `ROLE` variable), it make sense to define the `FAST` variable.
+If you plan to run the tests multiple times in a row (e.g. adding a new role and focus on it with the `ROLE` variable), it make sense to define the `FAST` variable (any truthy value).
 This will prevent the virtual machine from becoming suspended.
 Thereby the next run will be faster and also connecting to the machine via SSH works out of the box.

-To verify or debug the setup you can SSH into the virtual machine.
+To verify or debug the provided setup, you can SSH into the virtual machine.
 The data of the setup get synchronized automatically thanks to Vagrant.
-Remind that the `test-vagrant` target will suspend the machine per default as long as the `FAST` mode is not set.
+Remind that the `test-vagrant-provide` target will suspend the machine per default as long as the `FAST` mode is not set.
 Therefore it is necessary to first resume the machine with `vagrant resume && vagrant ssh`.

-If there is the need to verify a setup visually like if a xorg configuration works well, the command `make test-vagrant-gui` can be used to restart the virtual machine with a graphical interface.
+If there is the need to verify a setup visually like (e.g. test the X11 role), the command `make test-vagrant-gui` can be used to restart the virtual machine with a graphical interface.
 The default login is user-name and password `vagrant`.

 Furthermore can specific roles ask to get test data copied into the virtual machine.
 The data can then be used to test the application practically.
 This can be for example a PDF document or some images.
 The role itself specifies which type of data it needs.
 The test data gets copied to the home directory of the test user, attempting to follow the directory structure of the actual system.
+To remove the copied data again, run the `make test-vagrant-remove-test-data` target.

 Unfortunately can't Ansible handle breaking changes.
 While it is idempotent it does not automatically clean up old runs according to a diff with a more recent